 Making ourselves happy by changing the way we think about ourselves

 Do you think of yourself as successful or unsuccessful?
-If you choose unsuccessful, you can be sure that there are many people who have achieved less than you have.
+If you choose unsuccessfully, you can be sure that there are many people who have achieved less than you have.

 Decide that you want to be happy.
 You owe it to yourself and you owe it to others.
 Use all your willpower to make yourself happy.
 Construct the right stories about yourself – and believe them!

 Happiness is a duty.
 We should choose to be happy and work at happiness.

 Chapter 16 – Your Hidden Friend